 You could also test a guest checkout vs. login to checkout conversion rates.
 I’m assuming you’re offering a secure checkout, so use A/B tests to see if the size and placement of your security badges have an impact on conversions.

 Test every element on the page.
-Something small could make a huge difference.
+You’d be surprised at how something small could make a huge difference.

-Here’s a great example of something subtle that iHerb used when A/B testing their checkout process:
+Here’s a great example of something subtle that iHerb used to when A/B testing their checkout process.

 Take a look at the left side of the screen.
 They have a shipping cost calculator.
-All the customer has to do is input their zip code to get an estimate on their shipping costs.
+All the customer has to do is input their zip code and they’ll get an estimate on their shipping costs.

-But the Heavy Duty Bag promotion draws attention away from the calculator.
+But the heavy-duty bag promotion draws lots of attention away from the calculator.

 OK.
-So technically they changed two elements on this page, which I said you shouldn’t do.
+So technically they changed two elements of this page, which I know I said you shouldn’t do.
 But this was subtle enough to be effective.